blacksheepboy/MomVote/README.md

 # MomVote
-How the 2018 general election would go if everyone voted like my mom
+How the 2018 general election would go if everyone voted like my mom.

 ## Data Sources